-The art of the RFPBy Katrina Burke, UXC Oxygen on
+The art of the RFPBy Katrina Burke, Oxygen, a DXC Technologies Company on

 In this blog I want to cover off the importance of defining business processes and project scope accurately in the RFP.
 In order to mitigate risk and ensure a high level of confidence in the proposals, organisations need to know what is critical and what questions to ask system integrators (SIs).
 I have witnessed SAP projects where the initial timeframe and budgets have been severely challenged.
 This, of course, can be attributed to many factors, however, one way to mitigate this risk is to ensure that expectations, scope and complexity are clearly articulated in the RFP.